Solar Panels in Summerhill, Co. Dublin

 A system installed in Summerhill today will generate clean electricity for 25-30 years with minimal maintenance.

-Government Support for Solar in Summerhill
+Solar grants available in Summerhill

 Homeowners in Summerhill, Co.
 Dublin can apply for the SEAI solar PV grant.
 The maximum grant of €1,800 is confirmed for 2026.